 - You cannot sue someone until you have sent such a letter.

-- Write this yourself.
+- You can write this yourself.
 You do not need to pay a solicitor to do it.
 Unless your debtor is determined to see you in court, the letter will often produce results.

 After this, you may take legal action